Profile least squares estimators in the monotone single index model: Introduction

 is then minimized over $\bma$.
 This gives a profile least squares estimator $\hat\bma_n$ of $\bma_0$, which we will call LSE in the sequel.
 Although this estimate of $\bma_0$ has been known now for a very long time (more than 30 years probably), it is not known whether it is $\sqrt{n}$ convergent (under appropriate regularity conditions), let alone that we know its asymptotic distribution.
 Also, simulation studies are rather inconclusive.
 For example, it is conjectured in \cite{tanaka2008} on the basis of simulations that the rate of convergence of $\hat\bma_n$ is $n^{9/20}$.
 Other simulation studies, presented in \cite{BDJ:19}, are also inconclusive.
 In that paper, it was also proved that an ordinary least squares estimator (which ignores that the link function could be non-linear) is $\sqrt{n}$-convergent and asymptotically normal under elliptic symmetry of the distribution of the covariate $\bmX$.
 Another linear least squares estimator of this type, where the restriction on $\bma$ is $\bma^T\bm S_n\bma=1$, where $S_n$ is the usual estimate of the covariance matrix of the covariates, and where a renormalization at the end is not needed (as it is in the just mentioned linear least squares estimator) was studied in \cite{FGH:19} and there shown to have similar behavior.
 If this suggests that the profile LSE should also be $\sqrt n$-consistent, the extended simulation study in \cite{FGH:19} shows that it is possible to find other estimates which exhibit a better performance in these circumstances.

 An alternative way to estimate the regression vector is to minimize the criterion

 over $\bma\in \cS_{d-1}$, where $\|\cdot\|$ is the Euclidean norm.
 Note that this is the sum of $d$ squares.
+The rational behind minimizing (\ref{SSE_criterion}) is the fact that the true index vector, $\bma_0$, satisfies the (population) score equation

+where $\theta$ is any measurable and bounded function.
+This clearly follows from the iterative law of expectations and the fact that $\mathbb E\{ Y | \bma_0^T \bmX \} = \psi_0(\bma_0^T \bmX)$.
+If the function $\theta $ is taken to be the constant $1$, then the goal is to find the minimizer of the Euclidean norm of the empirical counterpart of the above score equation, after replacing the unknown link function, $\psi_0$, by its estimator $\hat \psi_{n, \bma}$.

 We prove in Section \ref{section:analysis_SSE} that this minimization procedure leads to a $\sqrt{n}$ consistent and asymptotically normal estimator, which is a more precise and informative result compared to what we know now about the LSE..
 Using the well-known properties of isotonic estimators, it is easily seen that the function (\ref{SSE_criterion}) is piecewise constant as a function of $\bma$, with finitely many values, so the minimum exists and is equal to the infimum over $\bma\in \cS_{d-1}$.
-Notice that this estimator does not use any tuning paramenters, just like the LSE.
+Notice that this estimator does not use any tuning parameters, just like the LSE.

 In \cite{FGH:19}, a similar Simple Score Estimator (SSE) $\hat\bma_n$ was defined as a point $\bma\in\cS_{d-1}$ where all components of the function

 cross zero.
 If the criterion function were continuous in $\bma$, this estimator would have been the same as the least squares estimator, minimizing (\ref{SSE_criterion}), with a minimum equal to zero, but in the present case we cannot assume this because of the discontinuities of the criterion function.